 Council Approvals

 Decks over a certain size or height may require development approval or a complying development certificate from your local council.
 This adds time and cost to your project.
-Check the NSW Planning Portal for specific requirements in your area.

 Budget impact: $1,500 to $3,000 for documentation and approval fees.